caimeng2/ASTRAI/README.md

 ## Course activities

-**Class participation**: Active class participation (led both by the instructors and by students) is critical to the success of this course.
+**Class participation**: Active class participation is critical to the success of this course.
 As such, you are expected to attend class every week, bring your laptop and its power cord, and actively participate in the in-class activities.

 **Pre-class requirement**: From time to time, you will need to sign up for accounts or install essential software before class so that we can focus on implementation and experimentation in class.